 Easy Carrot Cake Sandwich Cookies are perfect for Easter or any time of the year.
-These crisp sandwich cookies are filled with a cream cheese frosting.
+These crisp sandwich cookies are filled with cream cheese frosting.

 Do you like soft, chewy cookies or cookies with a little snap to them?
 I like cookies that have a tiny bit of snap.
 I’ve never cared much for soft cookies.